warpaint97/plan-merging-project/README.md

 ## Directory Structure
 - `benchmarks/` contains all the M-domain benchmarks for the asprilo framework.
+- `encodings/` contains all of our encodings for the plan merger.

 ## Contact
 - Aaron Bishop: aaron.bishop@uni-potsdam.de